pravega/pravega-operator/doc/auth.md

 # Enable Authentication

-Client can communicate with Pravega in a more secure way by enabling Authentication.
-Authentication Handler can be implemented in different ways.
-For details see [Pravega AUthentication](https://github.com/pravega/pravega/blob/master/documentation/src/docs/auth/auth-plugin.md) for details.

-PasswordAuthHandler(default) is the most basic authentication handler.
-For using this, user needs to do the following:
+Pravega supports pluggable authentication and authorization (referred to as auth for short).
+For details please see [Pravega Authentication](https://github.com/pravega/pravega/blob/master/documentation/src/docs/auth/auth-plugin.md).

+By default, the PasswordAuthHandler plugin is installed on the system.
+To use the default `PasswordAuthHandler` plugin for `auth`, the following steps can be followed:

-1. Create a userPassword file containing `<user>:<password>:<acl>;` on each line for one user.
+1. Create a file containing `<user>:<password>:<acl>;` with one line per user.
 Delimiter should be `:` with `;` at the end of each line.
 Use the   [PasswordCreatorTool](https://github.com/pravega/pravega/blob/master/controller/src/test/java/io/pravega/controller/auth/PasswordFileCreatorTool.java) to create a new file with the password encrypted.
 Use this file when creating the secret in next step.

-Example:

-cat userPassword.txt
+Sample encrypted password file:

 ```
+cat userpass.txt
 admin:353030303a633132666135376233353937356534613430383430373939343839333733616463363433616532363238653930346230333035393666643961316264616661393a3639376330623663396634343864643262663335326463653062613965336439613864306264323839633037626166663563613166333733653631383732353134643961303435613237653130353633633031653364366565316434626534656565636335663666306465663064376165313765646263656638373764396361:*,READ_UPDATE;
 ```